nroduit/nroduit.github.io/content/basics/commands.en.md

 weight: 50
 ---

 The commands listed below can be applied at start-up or in a telnet session.
-All the commands starting by "dcmview2d:" allow to drive Weasis and are not adapted to be used at start-up.
+All the commands starting with "dcmview2d:" allow to drive Weasis and are not adapted to be used at start-up.

 {{% notice info %}}
 This page matches to Weasis 2.5.1 or higher.
 The syntax of usage comes from <a target="_blank" href="http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html">POSIX</a>.
 {{% /notice %}}

-For getting the list of commands, after starting Weasis, open a local telnet session of the OSGI Console and type `lb` for getting the list of bundles and their state or type `help` for getting all the available commands:
+To obtain the list of commands, after starting Weasis, open a local telnet session of the OSGI Console and type `lb` for getting the list of bundles and their state or type `help` for getting all the available commands:

 ``` text
 telnet localhost 17179